Free-Hertz/customer-churn-prediction/README.md

 10. Final Model Selection

 ## Models Used
--Logistic Regression
+- Logistic Regression
--Random Forest Classifier
+- Random Forest Classifier
--Logistic Regression with class_weight='balanced'
+- Logistic Regression with class_weight='balanced'

 Balanced Logistic Regression was selected as the final model due to it's improved recall for churned customers.